Facilities Manager Resume Example

 Your skills section is where you highlight what you actually do as a facility engineer.
 I always include a mix of technical and soft skills for balance.

-List key abilities like troubleshooting, maintenance management software, and vendor management.
+List key abilities like troubleshooting, maintenance management software, and vendor management—all of which are valuable to mention in an electrical maintenance engineer cover letter.
 You can also add skills like analytical thinking and project coordination to round things out.

 Tailor this section to match the job description.
 This helps you stand out and makes it easier for hiring managers to spot your strengths at a glance.